nicklamyeeman/welovelist/README.md

 # welovelist
-Technical test for job application at welovedev
+Technical test for job application at welovedevs

 # Getting Started with Create React App